devflowinc/ruby-sdk/docs/AuthApi.md

 ## login

-> login(opts)
+> login(content)

-login
+Login

-login  This will redirect you to the OAuth provider for authentication with email/pass, SSO, Google, Github, etc.
+Login  This will redirect you to the OAuth provider for authentication with email/pass, SSO, Google, Github, etc.

 ### Examples